PercentageCorporation/FramebufferGraphics/README.md

 gcc fbtest.cpp -o fbtest -lstdc++
 ./fbtest
 ```
 The line and circle drawing routines were implemented using Bresenham's line and circle algorithms.
 The fill routines were implemented by simply drawing lines between raster endpoints.

+Support for FSB fonts (PC Screen Fonts) has been added.
+- font_place_char
+- font_place_text